yosymfony/resource-watcher/README.md

 ## finding changes

 Every time that you call `findChanges()` from `ResourceWatcher` you are getting the changes producced by your filesystem.
-The resources changed can be recovered with these methods:
+The resources changed can be recovered with following methods:

 * `getNewResources()`: Return an array with the paths of the new resources.
 * `getDeteledResources()`: Return an array with the paths of deleted resources.